 The fill shall be placed and compacted to a tolerance of –10 mm/+ 15 mm for a final surface.
 Where further works shall be carried out above the fill the tolerance shall be –25 mm/+0 mm.

-Within the above tolerances the surface shall have a smooth regular face all to the approval of the .
+Within the above tolerances the surface shall have a smooth regular face all to the approval of the Project Manager.

 Control and Testing of the Fill

 Control testing shall be carried out by members of the Contractor's staff competent to perform the required tests.
-Additional testing shall be carried out at the discretion of the .
+Additional testing shall be carried out at the discretion of the Project Manager.

 Soil compaction tests shall be carried out according to the relevant standards.